Disagreements on the intensity of tornadoes: Moore, Oklahoma (2013)

-The tornado then heavily scouring an open grassy field before impacting Briarwood Elementary School, which was completely destroyed.
+The tornado then heavily scoured an open grassy field before impacting Briarwood Elementary School, which was completely destroyed.
 The NWS Norman originally rated this damage EF5, but further evaluation and a 2014 study published by the American Meteorological Society revealed evidence of poor construction at the school, and the rating was downgraded to EF4.
 Two 12,000-gallon water tanks that were also swept off of the Orr Family Farm grounds were thrown into this area; the roof of Briarwood Elementary was struck by one of them − potentially aiding in compromising the building's structural integrity as it bent the steel girders that held up the roof − shortly before the main vortex struck the building, while the other fell onto and destroyed a home a few blocks east of the school.

 As the tornado entered western Moore, an anchor-bolted home that was reduced to a bare slab in this area was initially rated EF5 by the NWS Norman, but was later downgraded to EF4 as closer inspection of the foundation revealed that the anchor bolts were missing their nuts and washers.
 The tornado then destroyed Plaza Towers Elementary School at EF4 intensity, where seven children were killed when a cinder block wall collapsed on top of them.
 More than a dozen homes in a subdivision just to the south of Plaza Towers Elementary were swept cleanly away, though they were revealed to have been nailed rather than bolted to their foundations, and damage to this subdivision was subsequently rated EF4, though the tornado was likely violent as lawns in this area were completely scoured down to bare soil.